Robert Bero: Teaching

-Exhibitions (select, group and single person)
+Exhibitions and reviews

 D. Dominick Lombardi of the New York Times, reviewing Bero's exhibition at Dobbs Ferry's Hudson River Gallery, wrote that: “… Robert Bero expands the visual language of a familiar genre.
 In Mr. Bero's case, it is the landscape.
 Using a multitude of mediums including woodcut, conte crayon and watercolor he renders the intricacies of the natural world in a very intense way.
 Dancing leaves, flitting snowflakes, twisting tree limbs—everything one notices when looking carefully and systematically at nature can be found here.
 Most impressive are two works: 'Winter Woods Tuxedo Park,' and an untitled watercolor, pastel and conte crayon work…As part of the exhibition, the handmade laminated birch wood plate, his wooden baren used in place of a press, and the carving tool used to create 'Winter Woods Tuxedo Park' is placed nearby so gallery visitors can get some idea of the dedication and skill needed to produce such a monumental work.”